Automatic Network Planning with Digital Radio Twin: Automatic Network Planning

 \subsection{Solution}

 To address the above problem, we design an automatic network planning method by leveraging Bayesian optimization (BO).
 BO~\cite{wang2023recent, garnett2023bayesian} is the state-of-the-art global searching approach (especially for handling expensive querying costs), generally consisting of a surrogate model and acquisition function.
-The surrogate model aims to online learn the blackbox function (e.g., mean and variance), where candidates include Gaussian process~\cite{rasmussen2003gaussian} and Bayesian neural networks~\cite{li2023study}.
+The surrogate model aims to online learn the black box function (e.g., mean and variance), where candidates include Gaussian process~\cite{rasmussen2003gaussian} and Bayesian neural networks~\cite{li2023study}.
 Based on the updated surrogate model, the acquisition function evaluates the customized utility of different actions (i.e., BS locations) in the action space (i.e., $\mathcal{F}$).
-In each iteration, the next action is selected by maximizing the given acquisition function (e.g., EI and PI)~\cite{frazier2018tutorial}.
+In each iteration, the next action is selected by maximizing the acquisition function (e.g., expected improvement (EI) or probability of improvement (PI))~\cite{frazier2018tutorial}.

 To support multiple base station deployment, a naive approach in BO is to use the surrogate model to learn the combinational action space (i.e., all candidate BS locations) and overall network performance.
-However, this naive approach exponentially expands the action space, and practically leads to much slow convergence speed and more cumulative querying costs, in terms of time consumption and computation complexity.
-Hence, we converts the problem to be a series of incremental base station deployment problems.
-In other words, we only apply the Bayesian optimization to search for one additional base station deployment at a time.
+However, this naive approach exponentially expands the action space and practically leads to a much slower convergence speed and more cumulative querying costs, in terms of time consumption and computation complexity.
+Hence, we convert the problem to a series of incremental base station deployment problems.
+In other words, we apply Bayesian optimization only to search for one additional base station deployment at a time.
 Once the base station location is determined, we put it into the existing deployed base station sets (i.e., $\hat{\mathcal{B}}$), and then create another Bayesian optimization searching for the next base station.
-This incremental base station stops until the total number of base stations is all deployed.
+This incremental deployment continues until all $N$ base stations are deployed.

 In BO, the true objective function \eqref{eq:eq3} is replaced by a surrogate model that is cheaper to evaluate but still captures the underlying spatial correlation of the objective.
 Specifically, we use a Gaussian process (GP) as the surrogate model, which is widely adopted and time-evaluated in multiple application domains.
 Here, we model the target function as: